mUVe3D/Marlin-mUVe1DLP-Running/README.md

 Installation Instructions: http://www.muve3d.net/press/supportsources/muve-1-software/

+*IMPORTANT* If you have the new pre-soldered endstop you will need to change the following line in the configuration.h file before uploading otherwise your Z endstop won't work correctly.
+In a few months this will be changed to the default as all new machines will be sent with pre-wired endstops in the future.

+Original:
+const bool Z_MIN_ENDSTOP_INVERTING = false;

+Change to:
+const bool Z_MIN_ENDSTOP_INVERTING = true;

 M650 D H P R S T-

 	D - Set Distance in mm - Set to 0 to remove the peel